enonic/app-poll/README.md

 ## Styling

 The app configuration has three options for styling: "Default", "Bootstrap", and "None".
 If the default styling does not match the look of your site then it can be overridden with custom CSS.
-The default styling can be completely removed by selecting "None" in the app configuration.
-This will require custom CSS rules to your main app's CSS files.
+The default styling can be completely removed by selecting "None" in the app configuration but this will require custom CSS rules in your main app's CSS files.
 If your site uses Bootstrap then the "Bootstrap markup" setting will render the poll in a
 Bootstrap panel.

 A CSS class can be added to the poll part container element in the app configuration.
 This can help the poll to match existing styling rules on your